shahabofficialkhan/shahabofficialkhan/README.md

 - Project repositories with README, issues, PRs and release notes.
 - Dev blog posts on Medium describing architecture decisions and learning takeaways.
 - A portfolio README linking top 3 repos, demo videos, and slides.
+- I’ll document my entire learning journey on TikTok and Instagram.
 ---

 ## Quick ways you can evaluate my work